Skip to main content

 Royce Hollier

 Our Dad, co-founded La Boucherie in 1995, making stuffed chickens and turduckens with his family at his home in Kingwood, Texas.
 He was born in Abbeville, Louisiana where his parents taught him all of their Cajun cooking secrets!
-We still use Grandma’s recipes today!
+Royce passed his love of cooking to his two sons, Jason and Barrett.
+A Votre Sante, Dad!

 • Matt Grantham